Alexandrshy/showcase/content/pages/index.md

 ---
 template: index-page
 title: 'Hi, I''m Alex.
-I’m a front developer who loves to develop beautiful things.'
+I’m a Front Developer who loves to develop beautiful things'
 subtitle: >-
   I'm translating your ideas into user-friendly interfaces.
 I really love it!
 My work is part of my hobby which I do all my free time.
 I can endlessly discuss